mbird13/startup/notes.md

 Display types: none, block, inline, flex, grid
 Flex: (grow) (shrink) (basis)
 @media tag: applies different css rules based on a trigger

+## REACT Notes

+BrowserRouter imported from React: uses NavLink components to swap which components are rendered on the page.
+The different components that can be rendered are defined with Route components.